Tablet De Geest

 The Tablet De Geest is a wooden tablet found in the Hoq Cave on the island of Socotra, in the Guardafui Channel off the tip of the Horn of Africa.
-The wooden tablet measures 50x20 cm and contains writing in the Palmyrene alphabet; it is dated to the third century AD, and is named for Peter De Geest, a Belgian caver who discovered it in 2000/2001.
+The wooden tablet measures 50x20 cm and contains a Palmyrene inscription; it is dated to the third century AD, and is named for Peter De Geest, a Belgian caver who discovered it in 2000/2001.